Valuable data locked in inaccessible systems

 However, there remained several other systems, usually inaccessible to Siemens, that held potentially valuable data, such as work orders, work permits, document systems, HMS information, etc. Combining these sources would vastly enrich their solution.

-Siemens turned to Cognite, whose cloud-native industrial data platform was already in operation across Aker BP’s assets on the NCS.
-Cognite Data Fusion offered the capability to collect, clean, and contextualize more various kinds of data automatically and without space limitations.
+Siemens turned to Cognite, whose cloud-native industrial data platform was already in operation across Aker BP’s assets on the Norwegian continental shelf.
+Cognite Data Fusion® offered the capability to collect, clean, and contextualize more various kinds of data automatically and without space limitations.

-With Aker BP’s authorization, Siemens redirected their system to read the company’s data from Cognite Data Fusion, including data types that had previously been outside of Siemens’s scope.
-For Ivar Aasen, this meant 150,000 time series, 20 billion data points, 400,000+ documents made available through a single, secure point of entry.
+With Aker BP’s authorization, Siemens redirected their system to read the company’s data from Cognite Data Fusion®, including data types that had previously been outside of Siemens’s scope.
+For Ivar Aasen, this meant 150,000 time series, 20 billion data points, and more than 400,000 documents made available through a single, secure point of entry.

 Artificial intelligence, machine learning, and tested algorithms are what make the Siemens IMS visualizations intuitive and effective.
-With rapid access to live and historical data, regardless of original source or format, via Cognite Data Fusion’s single point of entry, Siemens was ready to present their powerful processing, analysis, and display capabilities to Aker BP.
+With rapid access to live and historical data, regardless of original source or format, via a single point of entry, Siemens was ready to present their powerful processing, analysis, and display capabilities to Aker BP.

-Armed with the power of prediction, they can also:
+Armed with the power of prediction, Aker BP can also:

-Especially in offshore environments, condition-based maintenance (and eventually, predictive maintenance) has the potential to revolutionize business models and reduce bottom lines.
+Especially in offshore environments, condition-based maintenance (and eventually, predictive maintenance) has the potential to revolutionize business models and boost bottom lines.